Zum Inhalt springen

 Install single release/chart

-Instead of iteration through all services, you can also deploy a single release like mariadb by:
+Instead of iterating through all services, you can also deploy a single release like mariadb by executing the following:

 helmfile apply -e dev -n -l name=mariadb